You want smart political talk without the meltdowns?

 I mean, that's my take on it.

-Let me play something that you said the other day, and it's funny because it was echoed by former president Jimmy Carter of all people, and uh and that there's never been a president that has experienced the level of hostility from the press day to day like this president.
+And it's funny because it was echoed by former president Jimmy Carter, of all people, and that there's never been a president that has experienced the level of hostility from the press day to day like this president.

 You said this from the podium.

-So recently in the Atlantic magazine, Glenn Thrush said he thought the administration's apparent tension with the press was overstated.
+So recently in The Atlantic magazine, Glenn Thrush said he thought the administration's apparent tension with the press was overstated.

-Uh would you agree?
+Would you agree?

 No.

-Uh I I know Glenn well, but uh, you know, I think that uh there's always gonna be tension between whatever administration is in place at that time with the White House press corps, but I do think that there is a heightened tension uh certainly between this administration and the press.
+I know Glenn well, but I think that there's always going to be tension between whatever administration is in place at that time with the White House press corps.

 I think you can see that in the coverage.

-I mean, I've been around press and worked in politics uh my entire life, and I've never experienced the level of kind of hostility that I think we see day to day.
+I mean, I've been around press and worked in politics my entire life, and I've never experienced the level of kind of hostility that I think we see day to day.

 Why do you think that is?

-I have my own um I think the reason is I'll give you my answer, and then I want yours.
+I think the reason is, I'll give you my answer and then I want yours.

 I think the reason is that this president doesn't take any crap.